JM2K69/2PintLabs/DeployR/DeployRSetup.md

 ### Boot Media

-Prep...

-I made mods to my script, I'll upload it later.
+Use the Console to create it, then find it on the D:\DeployRContentItems\Content\Boot